 You can use the "Quantity" amounts from each pool to compare against your exchange records.
 If there is a noticeable difference, then you may need to go through your My Transactions page to verify that everything is correct.

 A scenario you may encounter in the Tax Optimizer are some flagged transactions.
 If you click on the "Pool+" a drop down will appear showing you the different dates/amounts of your acquisitions.
 If you are missing important transactional data then TaxBit will show you a red exclamation point towards the bottom.
 You can select that to see the amount that TaxBit is unable to track the cost basis for.

 This means that you are missing either the actual acquisition transaction (buys or income) and/or there is missing transfer data.
 Every "Transfer Out" should be followed by a corresponding "Transfer In" and vice versa.
 Seeing flagged transactions in your Tax Optimizer means that when you decide to dispose of the asset, you will have missing cost basis.
 (See previous section for information and links about what causes missing cost basis and how to resolve.)

-It's important to note that the Tax Optimizer works best when you are on the accounting method of HIFO by exchange.
-Check out TaxBit's article that outlines all of the accounting method that TaxBit offers and how they function HERE (link to come).
+It's important to note that the Tax Optimizer works best when you are on the accounting method of HIFO by Exchange.
+Check out TaxBit's article that outlines all of the accounting methods that TaxBit offers and how they function HERE.

 There you have it!
 Now that you’ve linked your exchanges and wallets and ensured your crypto data is up-to-date and accurate, you’re ready to track your crypto portfolio in real-time, identify tax-loss harvesting opportunities through the Tax Optimizer, and auto-generate your tax forms when it’s time to file.
 We here at TaxBit want to give you the tools for ultimate success, complete accuracy with your taxes, and an overall seamless experience.

 Disclaimer: Keywords below are added to articles to enhance searching for content within our Help Center.